jake-knerr/chess/README.md

 Tailwind is a utility-first paradigm that eschews component-based design.

 I like Tailwind, and I understand the motivation.
-However, I prefer thinking of documents as being composed of composable blocks rather than building up structure with loads of small classes.
-Especially for SPA projects.
+However, I prefer thinking of documents as being composed of composable blocks rather than building up structure with loads of small classes — especially for SPA projects.

 **[⬆ Table of Contents](#toc)**